ElynnWeijland/SixthSenseAgents2/docs/docs/lab-1-function_calling.md

 Open the **instructions/instructions_function_calling.txt** file and review the **Tools** section for details on the function-calling instructions.

+> TIP
-!!! tip "In VS Code, press Alt + Z (Windows/Linux) or Option + Z (Mac) to enable word wrap mode, making the instructions easier to read."
+> "In VS Code, press Alt + Z (Windows/Linux) or Option + Z (Mac) to enable word wrap mode, making the instructions easier to read."

-!!! info
+> INFO
-    The {database_schema_string} placeholder in the instructions is replaced with the actual database schema when the app initializes.
+> The {database_schema_string} placeholder in the instructions is replaced with the actual database schema when the app initializes.

 ```python
 # Replace the placeholder with the database schema string